n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 helm list --all --all-namespaces
 ```

-11. Set to an older image from the command prompt
+11. Set to an older image from the command prompt and check it has been upgraded:

 ```
 helm upgrade MYNAME test-app --namespace=MYNAME --set deployment.tag=1.8.1

+kubectl describe deploy -n=MYNAME | grep -i image
 ```

 12. To make our chart more generic, let's replace all hardcoded refs to object names with a Helm value expression and value.
 E.g. for cm.yaml we can edit as below: